Annapurna Base Camp Trek Difficulty

 In summary, can I trek to Annapurna Base Camp?

-In summary, yes, you can trek to Annapurna Base Camp, though the trail’s difficulty is not more than what awaits you at the end.
+Yes, you can trek to Annapurna Base Camp, though the trail’s difficulty is not more than what awaits you at the end.

 Want more information?
 Send us your query, and our experts will get back to you within 24 hrs.